Fair Work abolishes junior pay rates for adults: what it means for businesses

 If you’re a Citation HR client and require specific advice about how to hire and manage your Christmas casuals, give the 24/7 HR Advice Line a call.

 Not a Citation HR client and need some advice?
-The team at Citation HR can support your business on a range of workplace matters.
+Citation’s HR services can support your business on a range of workplace matters.
 Contact us today to arrange a confidential, no-obligation chat.

 Zaynab Aly is a Senior Workplace Relations Consultant at Citation HR.
 She has a particular interest in the retail industry and regularly provides advice on workplace matters to find solutions for clients.